w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 ### Size limits

+#### Total size limit

 Header should be small so providers can satisfy the requirement to pass the value all the time.

 512 bytes looks like a reasonable compromise.

 TODO: put more thoughts into it

+#### Maximum number of elements

+Here are some rationals and assumptions:
+- the total size can be calculated 2 * num_elements - 1 (delimiters) + sum(key.size()) + sum(value.size()).
+- we assume that each key will have around 4 elements (e.g. `msft`, `goog`, etc).
+- we assume that each value will have 8 or more characters (e.g. one hex int32).
+- based on the previous two assumptions each key-value pair will have more than 12 characters.

+Based on the assumptions and rationals a maximum number of elements of 32 looks like a reasonable compromise.

 ### Forcing lower case tracestate names